mfractor/mfractor.github.io/docs/configuration/getting-started.md

     - The `name` attribute specifies the configurable property we wish to edit.
     - The `value` attribute specifies the value we wish to set the property to.

-## Configuration Identifiers
+## Targeting An Element for Configuration

 Every element inside MFractor that can be configured has it's own unique **configuration identifier**.
-This a package based string that indicates the software, element type and element name inside the name.
+This a unique string that can be used to reference a particular code action, code generator, code analyser etc within MFractor.

 For example, the Xamarin.Forms [Implement View Model](/code-actions/xaml/generate.md#implement-view-model) code action has the configuration identifier `com.mfractor.code_actions.xaml.implement_view_model`.

-A features id is located below the heading inside the documentation:
+To discover the ID of a feature you want to customise, locate that feature in MFractor's documentation; a features id is located below the heading inside the documentation:

 ![Location of configuration identifier](/img/configuration/config-id.png)